Join us for both the documentary TENDER and a Q&A with Amy Sagar, Funeral Director at Tender Funerals.

 (Film screening from 7pm - 8.30pm followed by a 30min Q & A.)

-Set against the stunning backdrop of the industrial seaside town of Port Kembla, a feisty and resilient community group have determined to take back the responsibility that most of us leave to someone else – to care for their own dead.
+Set against the stunning backdrop of the industrial seaside town of Port Kembla, a feisty and resilient community group are determined to take back the responsibility that most of us leave to someone else – to care for their own dead.
 Scattered throughout are stories that cut to the core revealing why this small band have decided to take on a practice that for most is taboo.

 As their plans for community-based funerals gather momentum one of their own is diagnosed with a life-threatening illness.
 TENDER is at once a heartbreakingly beautiful and beautifully funny glimpse of an extraordinary community taking on one of the most essential challenges of human life…its end.